All Products

 }

 The preceding policy grants permissions on all OSS buckets.
-To grant read and write permissions on the specified OSS bucket, modify the custom policy based on the following template.
-Replace mybackups with the name of your OSS bucket.
-For more information about how to grant fine-grained OSS permissions, see Use RAM to manage OSS permissions.
+If you need to specify read and write permissions for a specific OSS bucket, modify the policy as shown in the following example.
+Replace mybackups in the policy with the name of your OSS bucket.
+For more information about how to configure fine-grained OSS permissions, see Use RAM to control access to OSS.

 View the custom policy